 Reminisce together as veteran Singaporean artists belt out golden hits of yester-year in English and Chinese every first Monday of the month.
 Typically held in the Recital Studio, this popular series of concerts has expanded to include three concerts a year in Esplanade’s Concert Hall.

 (Nanyang Academy of Fine Arts)

 Interested in learning Western oil painting, paper flowers crafting, or practical story writing?
-You can register for short courses at NAFA’s Silver Arts Academy.
+You can register for NAFA’s part-time courses, offered by their Centre for Lifelong Education.
 Weekly classes are open to those aged 50 and above.

 Art Conversations in Dialect

 More than a guided tour of the National Gallery, Art Conversations encourage seniors to engage in dialogue with the docents.
 Selected artworks include familiar scenes of kampongs, Chinatown, and so on.
 Conducted in English and Mandarin, Art Conversations now offers dialect tours, upon group request.
 To register, email [email protected] with name, contact number and preferred dialect.

 Held over a weekend, the Esplanade’s dedicated festival for seniors features evergreen sing-alongs, boogieing to the hits of yesteryear, Getai, and Pop Yeh Yeh.
 Seniors can also pick up a new skill at the craft and dance workshops.
 8 to 11 March 2018.

 22 to 23 Sep, Victoria Theatre

 From the opera stage to the theatre, renowned street opera artiste Oon Ah Chiam, 74, performs her repertoire of classic Hokkien tunes with actors Sugie Phua and Judee Tan joining her on stage.
 Directed by her son, Goh Boon Teck (Toy Factory’s chief artistic director), with music direction by Elaine Chan.